sneha811/shortest-path-finder/README.md

 # shortest-path-finder
-Visualization of Dijkstra's Algorithm
+This is a Visualization of Dijkstra's Algorithm.
-Implemented grid construction, node manipulation, dynamic wall creation for robust functionality in the project.
-Provided functionality for identifying and displaying the shortest path, with a focus on Dijkstra's algorithm visualization
+Grid construction, node manipulation, dynamic wall creation are implemented for robust functionality in the project and Provided functionality for identifying and displaying the shortest path, with a focus on Dijkstra's algorithm visualization.